Frequently Asked Questions

 ngrok

-https URL into the webhook fields, appending specific paths for clarity:- Inbound URL:
+https URL into the webhook fields, appending specific paths:YOUR_NGROK_HTTPS_URL/webhooks/inbound

 YOUR_NGROK_HTTPS_URL/webhooks/status

-Note Application ID: After creation, you'll be taken to the application details page.
-Copy the Application ID — you'll need it for your
+Copy Your Application ID: After creation, you'll see the application details page.
+Copy the Application ID – you need this for your

 .env